 Already too excited to create your own model?
 Please contain your excitement for now.
 Before you start creating a financial model, here are some tips you need to keep in mind.

-Tips on how to create a flexible startup financial model template
+Tips on how to create a flexible financial model template for startup

 Plans cannot foretell exact future.
 After all, plans are just subjective expectations.
 In other words, always expect different possibilities.
 Startups are volatile; there would be a lot of changes.

 These possibilities should be contained in your financial model as well.